ExPaNDS-eu/ExPaNDS/doc/git-lfs.md

 ```
 The LFS hooks will now run a script to download the data from remote server and replace impostor file with actual one within the working tree.

+### LFS within the project

+Repository containing LFS objects may affect the client side in case the LFS is not installed correctly.
+In normal situation standard `clone` operation downloads all LFS objects at first of the repository to `.git/lfs/objects`.
+But if the client has no support for server-side hooks, LFS data may not be downloaded or they may not be linked to the impostor files in the working tree.
+Or, for example, Git GUI client can prohibit downloading blobs from the URI pointing outside the repository.
+This may even accelerate the initial cloning but then the work with content inside the repository may become complicated.
+In this case LFS hooks should be installed on the client side by `git lfs install` command and then fixation can be done with `git lfs fetch` and `git lfs fsck`.

 ### Typical use cases

 #### New installation